 THE BIRTH OF MODERN LITERATURE

 Our journey to understanding weird fiction should start well before its inception.
 To understand why the genre has such nebulous traits, one must understand just how different modern literature is from what came before, and how early in this evolution the genre was born.
 Over the course of human history, stories evolved from folklore and fables to sweeping mythologies, heroic epics, and political dramas; much of this told via oral traditions or theatrical presentations.
 Producing a hand-written manuscript was costly and time consuming, and thus they were available only to a select few.
 As of the 18th century, mechanical printing had been around for just over two hundred years.
-As the availability to disseminate the written word to the masses grew, so did the literacy — and literary curiosity — of said masses.
+As the ability to disseminate the written word to the masses grew, so did the literacy—and literary curiosity—of said masses.

 By then end of the 18th century, the industrial revolution had resulted in a growing middle class.
 With this came a population with leisure time and disposable income, and this caused a rise in demand for more stories to read.
 Enter: the novel.
 At first, Elizabethan prose and French heroic romances grew in popularity.
 Then, many novels started telling contemporary stories.
 Elements of everyday life were explored during these times, often showing middle-class characters struggling with difficult situations and moral quandaries.
 In the 19th century, the prevalence of exploring the mundane gave way to a growing popularity of romantic novels such as Jane Eyre (1847, Charlotte Bronte) and The Scarlet Letter (1850, Nathaniel Hawthorne).
 Along with these new forays into romantic fiction came an offshoot imbued with supernatural elements, later to be known as gothic fiction.
 1